Codecademy/docs/content/sql/concepts/primary-keys/primary-keys.md

   - 'paths/analyze-data-with-sql'
 ---

-Sometimes, SQL tables are distinguished through **primary keys**, a special column that will uniquely identify each row of that table.
+**Primary keys** are special columns that are used to uniquely identify each row of a table in SQL.

 A primary key column has a few requirements: